Carinthia: Carantania

 From 591 onwards, the Frankish king Theudebert I tried to break into the former Noricum region, and Bavarian settlers entered the area from the Puster Valley in the west.
 They were however repulsed by Slavic tribes, who, beset by Avar horsemen moved into present-day Carinthia from the east.
 About 600 the Slavic principality of Carantania arose, stretching along the valleys of the Drava, Mur and Sava rivers.
 The remaining Celto-Roman population was largely assimilated, jointly challenging Avar and Frankish advance.
 The name Carontani was first mentioned about 700; the lands of Carantanum were documented by the chronicler Paul the Deacon (d.
 799).
 The principality was again centered on the historic Zollfeld valley, where the Prince's Stone bears witness to the ritual of the investiture of the Carantanian rulers exclusively in Slovene.

-While initially the Carantanian rulers joined the tribal union of Samo's Empire, Prince Boruth around 743 turned to Duke Odilo of Bavaria to ask for support against the Avar invaders.
+While the Carantanian rulers initially joined the tribal union of Samo's Empire, Prince Boruth turned to Duke Odilo of Bavaria in around 743 to ask for support against the Avar invaders.
 Aid was granted, however at the price of Bavarian overlordship.
 The Carantanian principality became part of the Bavarian stem duchy, while the area was Christianised for the second time by missionaries from the Salzburg diocese.
-Bishop Vergilius had Prince Boruth's son Cacatius and his nephew Cheitmar brought up in Christian faith.
+Bishop Vergilius had Prince Boruth's son Cacatius and his nephew Cheitmar brought up in the Christian faith.
 In 767, at their request, the bishop sent Modestus to Carantania as a vicar and had churches built at Teurnia and Maria Saal.
 Upon a pagan uprising in 772, the forces of Odilo's son Duke Tassilo III of Bavaria again subdued the Carantanian lands.

 In 788, Duke Tassilo III was finally deposed by the Frankish king Charlemagne, and his territories were incorporated into the Carolingian Empire.
 By the 843 Treaty of Verdun, the former Carantanian lands fell to the kingdom of East Francia ruled by Charlemagne's grandson Louis the German.
 The ritual of installation of the Carantanian dukes at the Prince's Stone near Karnburg in Slovenian was preserved until 1414, when Ernest the Iron was enthroned as Duke of Carinthia.